splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-itsi-alerts.rst

 Send alerts from a saved search
 ========================================

 #.
-Create and run as search.
+Create and run a search.
 #.
 Select :guilabel:`Save As > Alert`.
 #.
 Enter a title and description.
 #.
 Under :guilabel:`Alert type` select :guilabel:`Scheduled` and indicate how often you want to alert to run.